Bushong language

-Bushong (Bushoong) is a Bantu language of the Kasai region of Democratic Republic of the Congo.
+Bushong is a Bantu language of the Kasai Province of Democratic Republic of the Congo.
 It was the language of the Kuba Kingdom.

-Alternative names are Bushongo, Busoong, Shongo, Ganga, Kuba, Mbale, Bamongo, Mongo.
+Alternative names are Bushongo, Bushoong, Busoong, Shongo, Ganga, Kuba, Mbale, Bamongo, Mongo.

 Dialects are said to be Djembe, Ngende, Ngombe (Ngombia), Ngongo, Pianga (Panga, Tsobwa, Shobwa, Shoba).
 Pianga (Shuwa) is a distinct language, in the Tetela group.

 The Bushong have a patron–client relationship with the Kasai Twa.